abibou1/video-summarizer/README.md

 pytest tests/integration/
 ```

-The tests mock both Hugging Face transformers and SMTP so they run quickly without external dependencies or model downloads.
+The tests mock both Hugging Face Inference API and SMTP so they run quickly without external dependencies or API calls.

 ## Development